During the time of the military junta in Greece from 1967 to 1974, Greek composer and activist Mikis Theodorakis’ music was banned.

-I ate food I’d never tasted before — moussaka, pastitsio and taramosalata, a Greek appetizer made with fish roe.
-And I listened to music I’d never heard before.
-I was beyond happy.
+I ate food I’d never tasted before—moussaka, pastitsio, and taramosalata, a Greek appetizer made with fish roe—and I listened to music I’d never heard before.
+I was beyond ecstatic.

-As good my friend Al Lohmann said under his bushy moustache, “If I die tonight, this has been enough.”
+Al Lohmann, my good friend, said under his bushy moustache, “If I die tonight, this has been enough.”

 While we ate, the musicians played melodies that opened my musical mind.
-They were earthy, unusual – guitar, bass and bouzouki trading the solo while the other played counter melodies to the lead.
-Music born from the rebetiko tradition, Greek folk music.
+They were earthy, unusual—guitar, bass, and bouzouki trading the solo while the other played counter melodies to the lead.
+It was Greek folk music—born from the rebetiko tradition.

 The guitarist shook his head no.